shariq1989/cookbook/content/recipe/serrano-crema.md

 #### Serrano Crema Ingredients:

 * Serrano Chili: I prefer the flavor and heat from serrano chillies, but the use of this chili creates a spicy serrano crema that may be too hot for some.
-If you're looking for a milder sauce, use jalapenos instead.
+If you're looking for a milder sauce, use the more traditional jalapeno chili instead.

 * Yogurt